arjunrajlaboratory/process_incucyte_tiff_data/README.md

                         Output directory (default: ./fixed_files) -t THRESHOLD, --threshold THRESHOLD
-                        Threshold value (default: 65000)
+                        Threshold value (default: 65000) -r, --register        Enable registration of images using transformation matrices -rd REGISTRATION_DIRECTORY, --registration-directory REGISTRATION_DIRECTORY
+                        Directory within the input directory to use for calculating registration matrices (default: "phase")
 ```
 The `input-directory` parameter is used to specify the directory where your folders with TIFF files are located.
 The `output-directory` parameter is used to specify the directory where you want to save the processed TIFF files.
 The `threshold` parameter is used to specify the value above which pixel values in the 16-bit images will be set to 0.

+* The -r flag enables the registration of images.
+This will first compute transformation matrices from images in a specified subdirectory (default "phase") and then apply these matrices to all images during processing.
+* The -rd option allows you to specify which subdirectory within the input-directory to use for calculating the registration matrices.
+The default is "phase".
+Note that it uses the middle section of the phase image for registration.
+In practice, it works... okay.

 For example, to process TIFF files in the folder `/path/to/tiff/files`, and save the processed files to `/path/to/fixed/files` with a threshold value of 40000, you would run: